json4s/json4s/README.md

 * Polymorphic Lists (see below)
 * Recursive types
 * Serialization of fields of a class (see below)
-* Custom serializer functions for types which are not supported (see below)
+* Custom serializer functions for types that are not supported (see below)

-If the class contains camel case fields (i.e: firstLetterLowercaseAndNextWordsCapitalized) but you want to produce a json string with snake casing (i.e.: separated_by_underscores), you can use the `snakizeKeys` method:
+If the class contains camel-case fields (i.e: firstLetterLowercaseAndNextWordsCapitalized) but you want to produce a json string with snake casing (i.e., separated_by_underscores), you can use the `snakizeKeys` method:

 ```scala
 scala> val ser = write(Person("Mary"))